Shawn-gitman/Periodic_Classification_LogisticR/README.md

 ## Definition of Periodcity

-Time-series is divided into two classes, periodcity and non-periodcity.
+Time-series is divided into two classes, periodc time series and non-periodc time series.
 Periodc time series has regular seasonality without noise or pollution.

 ![Watch the video](resource1.png)